Writings || About

 HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 More information on recently printed books, including previews, may be available through Google Books and online booksellers.

-The biliography lists the books, articles, Websites, and museums I consulted while researching Turn-of-the-Century Toughs, a cycle of speculative fiction novels about disreputable men on the margins of society, and the men and women who care for them.
+The biliography lists the books, articles, Websites, and museums I consulted while researching Turn-of-the-Century Toughs, a cycle of alternate history series about disreputable men on the margins of society, and the men and women who care for them.
 Set between the 1880s and the 1910s, the novels and stories take place in an alternative version of America that was settled by inhabitants of the Old World in ancient times.
 One of the series in the cycle, Waterman, combines elements of the 1910s with retrofuturistic imagery from the 1960s.
 For other bibliographies in this series, please see the main index of the Turn-of-the-Century Toughs Bibliographies.